atomikaya/fiction/readme.md

 Well, I got two books in the writing, expect the first **complete drafts** of *Cock-a-Doodle-Doom* and *Over & Done with* to be done in the first semester of 2017.

+It's gotten tough because I suddenly have a job, but I'm hanging on!

 In the second semester, It's gonna be time to go back to comics with a story - possibly romance in a web format?
 I will also add a french section to write my first fantasy novel in french.

 I will take suggestions on what projects to pursue.